ethelMerry/M2-GENIOMHE-Project-BioInfo-of-RNA--AF2-/README2.md

 This project automates the process of evaluating predicted molecular structures against native structures.
 The key functionalities include:
 1. Compute Coarse-Grained RMSD (CG-RMSD) between native and predicted structures.
-2. Merging CG-RMSD results with RMSD, MCQ, and TM-score metrics.
+2. Merging CG-RMSD results with RMSD, MCQ, and TM-score scores.
 3. Analyzing with Pearson and Spearman correlations between these metrics and visualizase the relationships through scatter plots.

 ---